bradleynjack/bradleynjack.github.io/_pages/about.md

 Welcome
 ======

 My name is Dr. Bradley N. Jack.
-I'm a Senior Lecturer, ARC DECRA Research Fellow, and Head of the Jack Lab in the Research School of Psychology at the Australian National University.
+I'm a Senior Lecturer, ARC DECRA Research Fellow, ACT Young Tall Poppy of the Year, and Head of the Jack Lab in the Research School of Psychology at the Australian National University.
 I received my PhD from Southern Cross University and I received my postdoctoral training from UNSW Sydney.

 Research
 ======